harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 You cannot edit enabled deployment freeze windows.
 If the deployment freeze window you want to change is enabled, you must first disable it, make your changes, then enable it again.

-### Service showing as active but hasn't been part of a deployment in over 30 days
+### Service showing as active but hasn't been part of a deployment in over 30 days.

 Harness shows the Active instances is say you had a deployment and the VM got deployed from a Harness deployment.
 No matter if we deploy anything else on the VM , until the VM is up and running as it is linked with the service.
 It will show as active instance.
 The 30 days mentioned [here](https://developer.harness.io/docs/continuous-delivery/get-started/service-licensing-for-cd/#active-services) , is for service based licence calculation and usage for CD.